Abdelgawadg/cyberpatriot-checklist-ubuntu/README.md

         Use the command "ss -ln" to check for open ports that are not on the loopback For open ports that need to be closed
-            Use "lsof -i :[port]" then copy the program listening on the port with "whereis [program]" then copy where the program is with "dpkg -S [location]" then remove the associated package with "apt-get purge [package]"
+            Use "lsof -i :[port]" or "netstat -lntp" then copy the program listening on the port with "whereis [program]" then copy where the program is with "dpkg -S [location]" then remove the associated package with "apt-get purge [package]"
             Verify the removal with "ss -ln"

 10. Secure the network